liuydt/functions-apis-tools-mcps/readme.md

 At this stage, APIs can be accessed in browser.

-We can also use code to access APIs. examples are in api_call.py
+We can also use code to access APIs. examples are in api_call.py.

 ### LLM with local tools.

+Tools are defined in weather_station_tools.py

+How to use tools are shown in local_tools.py

+For AI Agents, we don't need to explicitely call the function like in local functions or API calls.

+LLM will decide to call which tool(function).

+### LLM with MCP servers.

+We use FastMCP to create a local MCP server.

+How to use the tools provided by MCP server are shown in mcp_calling.py

+AI agent will find all the available tools provided by the MCP server.

+LLM will decide to call which tool(function).